Agronomist

 Today, you’re with a local farmer visiting his fields.
 He’s having a problem with his canola: areas of the field are failing.
 He's asked you for help in determining why this is happening and for advice on how to ensure this won’t happen next year when he re-seeds the field.

-As an agronomist, you are a link between the research community that study crops like canola and the farming community.
+As an agronomist, you bridge the research community that studies crops like canola and the farming community.
 This means farmers turn to you when their canola begins to fail.

 You will spend several hours examining the crop, looking for signs of what is killing the plants.
 Is it a disease, an insect, a weed, or a problem in the soil?

-You take careful notes of your observations, which you will compare later to scientific journals and reference books.
+You carefully note your observations, which you will compare later to scientific journals and reference books.
 You will also discuss with your peers as you try to pinpoint the cause.

-It’s too late for sections of this crop, but before seeding next spring, you will help this farmer select a different range of rapeseed that is resistant to this disease.
+It’s too late for sections of this crop, but before seeding next spring, you will help this farmer select a different range of rapeseed resistant to this disease.

 You will discuss a production package with the farmer that includes variety selection, tillage, seeding rate, optimum seeding date, fertilizer, pest control, and harvest.

-You will take all the positive results from canola researchers and turn that into the package best suited for this farmer and his fields.
+You will take all the positive results from canola researchers and turn them into the package best suited for this farmer and his fields.

 Job Duties

-Job duties vary significantly from one position to the next, but in general, agronomists are involved in the following activities:
+Job duties can vary from one position to the next, but in general, agronomists are involved in the following activities:

-• Communicate with the research community to learn of the latest methods for controlling disease, weeds, and insects
+• Communicate with the research community to learn the latest methods for controlling disease, weeds, and insects.

-• Advise farmers on cropping practices that will improve their economic returns as well as protect environmental sustainability
+• Advise farmers on cropping practices that will improve their economic returns and protect environmental sustainability.

-• Foster the use of best management practices for farming techniques, for example, the method of growing crops and ground-cover plants to minimize soil erosion
+• Foster the use of best management practices for farming techniques, for example, growing crops and ground-cover plants to minimize soil erosion.

 Work Environment